hngx-org/Piranha-events-backend/test_documentaion.md

   - [test_delete_like_unauthenticated](#test_delete_like_unauthenticated-in-deletelikeviewtestcase)
   - [test_delete_like_nonexistent](#test_delete_like_nonexistent-in-deletelikeviewtestcase)

+#### *NOTE: Udate the tests you written inline with the reviewed class-based views and make updates tto this document*

 # UserManagementAPITest
 This test suite is responsible for testing user management-related APIs.

 ## test_user_registration
-**Description:** This test case checks the user registration endpoint by sending a POST request to `/api/users/register`.
+**Description:** This test case checks the user registration endpoint by sending a POST request to `/api/login/`.

 **Expected Behavior:**
 - Response Status Code: 201 (Created)
 - Response JSON contains a `user_id` and `username`.

 ## test_user_login
-**Description:** This test case checks the user login endpoint by sending a POST request to `/api/users/login`.
+**Description:** This test case checks the user login endpoint by sending a POST request to `/api/login/`.

 **Expected Behavior:**
 - Response Status Code: 200 (OK)